singhrakeshgkp/react-js/hooks.md

 ### useEffect Hook
 - Lets you perform side effect in functional components.
 Its close replacement for ComponentDidMount(), ComponentDidUpdate() and ComponentWillUnmount()
+- Run after every render of components
+- useState is placed inside components.
+- Exercise--> Create a counter and change title every time count gets increased.
+Solution--> we did it with class and functional component, please refer
+- **Condition useEffectHooks**  -- branch 10-hooks-2-effect-conditional
+  - create a class component, add one input type and counter.
+Go to browser and check if u type in text box ```title updated``` log printed make sure ```if(prevState.count != this.state.count)``` code is not present, you will observe as we type no matter if counter is chaning or not log is printing multiple times.
+To get rid of this we can add ``` if(prevState.count != this.state.count)``` code in componentUpdate method.
+Same we will do using useEffect hook refer ```HookCounter1.jsx``` functional component.